Hiking The Paria River Canyon

 Note: Overnight permits are required and can be obtained from the Paria visitor center on SR89 between Kanab and Page, west of Big Water.

-Overall, Paria River Canyon is the 18th most popular hiking trail of all 38 hikes in Utah.
+Overall, Paria River Canyon is the 17th most popular hiking trail of all 38 hikes in Utah.
+Several of the better hiking trails are nearby Paria River Canyon including Wolverine Loop, Lower Calf Creek Falls and Escalante River Trail.